hernanrychter/hernanrychter/README.md

 - 👋 Hi and thanks for your visit.
 I’m from Argentina.
-Since a while forming myself in the Full Stack career. and I have also a Business Degree.
+Since a while I'm forming myself in the Full Stack Developer career, and I have also a Business Degree.
 - I have more than 10 years experience leading proyects and teams as Manager.
 - 👀 Since I discovered how passionated I am about software development, I’m interested in develope my professional career in IT Industry.
 - 🌱 I’m always disposal to learn new Software Development Skills in order to achieve the highest performance as I can.